-- develop confidence whilst working on a group project.
+- develop personal confidence whilst working on a group project.

 - stimulate their creativity.

 In 2012/13 the Understanding Cinema pilot project worked with schools in Edinburgh and Dundee, with the subject ‘mise en scene’.
-With the support of Creative Scotland’s Creative Futures fund we were able to expand this in 2013/14 to 400 pupils in eight Local Authorities, working with 26 teachers and youth workers and employing nine filmmakers.
-Three of our schools produced films in Gaelic, which were shown alongside the other films at EIFF.
-This is entirely in keeping with the ethos of Cinema, cent ans de jeunesse which now takes place in 11 countries.
+In 2013/14, with the support of Creative Scotland’s Creative Futures fund, we expanded this to almost 500 pupils in eight Local Authorities, working with 26 teachers and youth workers and employing nine filmmakers.
+Three of the schools produced films in Gaelic.
+The topic in 2013/14 was The Long Take and the first exercise was to create a Lumiere Minute.